-Donald Robert Perry Marquis (1878-1937) was a celebrated New York newspaper columnist and humorist in the early decades of the last century.
+Donald Robert Perry Marquis (1878-1937) was a beloved New York newspaper columnist and humor writer in the early decades of the last century.
 Today he is remembered mostly for his stories of Archy and Mehitabel, a lowercase cockroach and a toujours gai alley cat, but in his lifetime Marquis was known equally well for the Old Soak — a hip-flask philosopher who struggled mightily during the dry days of Prohibition — and a host of other characters and farcical tales.
-Altogether he wrote five Broadway plays, dozens of books, and hundreds of poems and short stories.
+He wrote 31 books and plays from 1912 to 1936 and was elected to the American Academy of Arts and Letters in 1923 and the New York State Writers Hall of Fame in 2016.

-Marquis was born July 29, 1878, in rural Walnut, Illinois, and began his newspaper career setting type and writing for small-town weeklies.
-After brief stints as a reporter in Washington, D.C., and Philadelphia, he moved to Atlanta in 1902 and worked as an editorial writer at the Atlanta News and the Atlanta Journal before taking a job with Joel Chandler Harris in 1907 as associate editor of the new Uncle Remus’s Magazine.
+Marquis was born July 29, 1878, in rural Walnut, Illinois, and began his newspaper career setting type for small-town weeklies.
+After brief stints at newspapers in Washington, D.C., and Philadelphia, he moved to Atlanta in 1902 and worked as an editorial writer at the Atlanta News and the Atlanta Journal before taking a job with Joel Chandler Harris in 1907 as associate editor of the new Uncle Remus’s Magazine.
 The magazine gave him nationwide exposure and also introduced him to his first wife, Reina Melcher, a freelance writer and budding novelist.

 Besides giving him a humorus outlet for blunt social criticism, Archy and Mehitabel and the other characters solved a recurring problem for Marquis: Many of their tales were written in advance, and they easily filled his column when he was running short of copy.
 It was a daunting task to fill a 23-inch column six days a week, but Marquis did it cleverly, and gracefully.
 Archy’s wide-ranging commentary was especially useful, and its short, broken lines of type were explained away by the obvious (!) challenges of a cockroach trying to operate a typewriter.